oghenevwoganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the permission to the file hello as follows:
+Write a script that sets the mode of the file hello to this:

-Owner: no permission at all

-Group: no permission at all

-Other users: all the permissions
+-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

-The file hello will be in the working directory You are not allowed to use commas for this script
+The file hello will be in the working directory

+You are not allowed to use commas for this script